How to install Clang/LLVM 5 and GCC 7 on RHEL

 $ echo $X_SCLS $ for scl in $X_SCLS; do echo $scl; done llvm-toolset-7 devtoolset-7

-There are a number of helpful articles on the Red Hat Developer blog:
+There are a number of articles on the Red Hat Developer blog that are helpful to C/C++ developers:

 -Wimplicit-fallthrough.
 It is also one of the warnings that will be enabled if you use